 To make sure Software works as expected and that Methodologies are useful, COMSODE team members will work closely with selected organizations running a pilot installation, collect feedback and find ways to implement it.
 We want to be sure that software is usable, doing what is required and necessary, that Methodologies are usable and covering all required areas, that we provide enough and understandable information for installation, integration, administration and users, that Software is easy to install and administer.
-It is possible that it will be good to to add something, that something important is missing.
+It is possible that it will be good to add something, that something important is missing.
 Pilots can give us answers, help us make Methodology and ODN better.

-Currently we are preparing or running pilots in following countries: Slovakia, Czech republic, Kyrgyzstan, Italy, Austria and Netherlands.
+During COMSODE project we were preparing or running pilots in following countries: Slovakia, Czech republic, Kyrgyzstan, Italy, Austria and Netherlands.

 Benefits and prerequisites